-- How can the private sector and other sources of financing (apart from EU) be involved in the funding of the actions and services of the SUD strategy - ▶ How to ensure the metropolitan fringes equally benefit from EU/National Investments? - How to ensure the sustainability of services in a shrinking population context?
+- How to engage relevant stakeholders to boost the implementation of SUD strategies? - How to build understanding of a SUD strategy as a tool for urban transformation and boost internal cooperation and engagement among all municipal departments? - How to be more effective in the long-term planning and continuity of SUD measures? - How can the private sector and other sources of financing (apart from EU) be involved in the funding of the actions and services of the SUD strategy? - How to ensure the metropolitan fringes equally benefit from EU/National Investments? - > How to ensure the sustainability of services in a shrinking population context? - How to build a strategic vision at multi-level scale (Functional Urban Area, metropolitan cooperation); - How to implement a project selection process that prioritises integration?

-These topics were covered at EUI Peer Review events organised in June 2023 in Thessaloniki (Greece), in November 2023 in Coimbra (Portugal) and in January 2024 in Kalisz (Poland).
+These topics were covered at EUI Peer Review events organised in June 2023 in Thessaloniki (Greece), in November 2023 in Coimbra (Portugal), in January 2024 in Kalisz (Poland) and in September 2024 in Jiu Valley (Romania).